 Certified Food Worker card.
 Click here for more information

-Organizations that operate at camps for 2 weeks (14 days) or less and provide their own kitchen staff are eligible to take
+Organizations that operate at camps for 2 weeks (14 days) or less and provide their own kitchen staff are eligible to take the

-the "Food Worker Class for Camps" online to obtain their food worker certification.
+"Food Worker Class for Camps" online to obtain their food worker certification.

-to view the Food Worker Class for Camps
+To receive the certification, please click here to view the Food Worker Class for Camps

 Health Screening Form